Improper Relationship between Educator and Student

 What is Sexual Contact?

 “Sexual contact” means any touching of the anus, breast, or any part of the genitals of another person with intent to arouse or gratify the sexual desire of any person.

-Improper Educator Student Charges in the Media
+Improper Relationship between Educator and Student in the Media

 These offenses are taken seriously by prosecutors because they garner a great deal of public attention.
 Individuals accused of offenses are generally fired or suspended indefinitely.
 There may be collateral CPS investigations.
 It is important that you immediately contact an attorney if you have reason to believe you are under investigation, or certainly if you have been arrested.
 Call us at (817) 203-2220.